krobelus/rate-experiments/README.md

 Furthermore specified DRAT comes with the advantage that the accumulated formula is easy to compute without performing unit propagation.
-This enables us to produce SICK certificates which are small, efficiently check-able witnesses of a proof's incorrectness and check them with an independent tool.
+This enables us to produce SICK certificates which are small, efficiently check-able witnesses of a proof's incorrectness.
 They report which proof step failed, which can be used to trace back bugs in solvers and checkers.
+We provide a tool, `sick-check` to check SICK witnesses.

-One of the research questions was whether specified DRAT can be checked as efficiently as operational DRAT.
+Our initial research question was whether specified DRAT can be checked as efficiently as operational DRAT.
 Based on our benchmarks we provided evidence that the cost for specified DRAT is, on average, the same but an excessive number of reason deletions can make it significantly more costly.